hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

    *  <details><summary markdown="span">__discover__
       </summary>
       _Optional.
 Boolean._ <br>
       A value of `true` indicates that the connection profile is a dynamic connection profile and discovery should be used.
-If not specified then it defaults to false
+If not specified then it defaults to false.
+You can only set this value to true if you plan to use the `gateway` option

       ```yaml
       organizations: